Legal Name Changes

 Gender Marker Change for Colorado ID

 The DMV allows Coloradans to amend the gender marker on their ID or driver’s license with form DR-2083.
 Take this form to your licensed Colorado physician and they will attest to your gender identity and full time gender expression, or completion of medical sex reassignment.
 Medical sex reassignment is not necessary to change your gender marker on your ID.
-Note that this form may only be completed by a Colorado licensed physician.
-Currently that does not include physicians licensed in another state or mental health professionals licensed in any state.
+Note that this form may only be completed by a licensed medical or behavioral healthcare provider.

 Note: changing your gender marker with the DMV on your ID does not change your gender marker on your birth certificate.
 You do not have to amend your birth certificate before you can amend the gender on your ID or driver’s license.